 - 30,000 feet – 1-to 2-year goals and objectives

 Why is the big picture important?

-The big picture is all about perspective.
+The big picture is all about perspective and mindset.
 It helps you to figure out (and later remember) why you do what you do and what you should focus on at any given time.

-The big picture is the foundation of your business.
+The big picture is the foundation of a successful business.
 When the going gets tough (and it will get tough), the big picture will help you keep moving forward.

-The big picture is what ultimately drives growth and success.
+The big picture is what ultimately drives growth and business success.